 At a local government level, each area is responsible for planning, executing, and maintaining solid waste services for its citizens.
-While approaches vary between counties, cities, and/or municipalities, the general goals, among others, are to provide valuable services to its taxpayers, while also maintaining innate responsibilities to the environment and community aesthetics.
-In a novel approach to meet these goals, Buckingham County implemented a series of technological advances at its public solid waste collection sites, including remove site surveillance, and electronic gate controllers that read the new system-compatible RFID decals issued to tax paying citizens.
-This new access system also yielded data logs that provide previously non-existent information such frequency of individual site usage, records in the event of abuse of services or damages, and overall access for planning and improvement of the Solid Waste Management Plan.
+While approaches vary between counties, cities, and/or municipalities, the general goals, among others, are to provide valuable services to its taxpayers, while also maintaining innate responsibilities to the environment and community aesthetics and being fiscally responsible with tax payer funds.
+In a novel approach to meet these goals, Buckingham County implemented a series of technological advances at its public solid waste collection sites, including remote site surveillance, and electronic gate controllers that read the new system-compatible Radio-frequency identification (RFID) decals (Vehicle License Decals) issued to tax paying citizens.
+This new access system also yields data logs that provide previously non-existent information such as frequency of individual site usage, records in the event of abuse of services or damages, and overall access for planning and improvement of the Solid Waste Management Plan.